Share this article

 Breathing, pausing, and honouring this inner calm, the connection between heart and kidney, Fire and Water, this is where actual nourishment lives.

-Calm, reflective water surrounded by mountains, with the Chinese characters 静水映天 (jìng shuǐ yìng tiān) in gold, centred and written vertically, symbolising tranquillity and inner stillness.
+Water surrounded by mountains, with the Chinese characters 静水映天 (jìng shuǐ yìng tiān) in gold, centred & written vertically.

 Recent Posts